Azure/AppService/_posts/2020-12-18-deploying-to-network-secured-sites.md

 1. Create a Virtual Machine Scale Set with Ubuntu Server 18.04 LTS.
 This process will automatically create a VNet as well.
 2. Once the VM Scale Set is created, open Azure DevOps and navigate to **Project settings** > **Pipelines** > **Agent pools**.
 3. Click **Add pool** and this will open a context menu.
 Under **Pool type** select "Azure virtual machine scale set".
 Choose your subscription and the VM Scale Set you just created.
 You can configure the max number of machines for the scale set, the number to keep on standby, and more.
-You can read more information [here](https://docs.microsoft.com/azure/devops/pipelines/licensing/concurrent-jobs?view=azure-devops&tabs=self-hosted).
+Read more information [here](https://docs.microsoft.com/azure/devops/pipelines/licensing/concurrent-jobs?view=azure-devops&tabs=self-hosted).
 4. Click **Create** to set up the agent pool.
 You can monitor the process under **Diagnostics**.

 ## Part 2: Configure networking features